-According to Dutch law education is mandatory for every child under 18, including asylum seekers.1 Asylum-seeking children have the same rights to education as Dutch children or children who are treated in the same way (e.g. children with a residence permit).
-This also applies to children with special needs: if possible, arrangements will be made to ensure that those children get the attention they deserve.2 Every AZC is in touch with and has arrangements with an elementary school nearby.
+According to Article 3 of the Compulsory Education Act, education is mandatory for every child under 18, including asylum seekers.
+Asylum-seeking children have the same rights to education as Dutch children or children who are treated in the same way e.g. children with a residence permit.
+This also applies to children with special needs: if possible, arrangements will be made to ensure that those children get the attention they deserve.
+Every AZC is in touch with and has arrangements with an elementary school nearby.
 However, if the parents wish to send their child to another school, they are free to do so.

-According to the Regulation on benefits for asylum seekers, the COA provides access to educational programmes for adults at the AZC.4 Depending on the stage of the asylum application, the COA offers different educational programmes including vocational training.
+According to the RVA, the COA provides access to educational programmes for adults at the AZC.
+Depending on the stage of the asylum application, the COA offers different educational programmes including vocational training.
 Refugees who have been granted a residence permit can still be offered an educational programme.

-- 3. For more information see the Agreement concerning the increased influx of asylum seekers (28 April 2016) as attachment to the letter of the Minister of Internal Affairs (28 April 2016) 19637/2182, available at http://bit.ly/2miTkiV; and the website of Central Organ for Reception of Asylum Seekers, available at: http://bit.ly/2lBa5Ht.
+For more information see the Agreement of 28 April 2016 concerning the increased influx of asylum seekers as Annex to Minister of Internal Affairs, Letter No 19637/2182, 28 April 2016, available at http://bit.ly/2miTkiV; and the website of the COA, available at: http://bit.ly/2lBa5Ht.